 - recommended funding for

 insuringeach item of equipment in case it's damaged or stolen

 - any training you may need for using the recommended support and equipment.

 The assessor can also make recommendations to the University of Leeds and to your academic department on how best they can support you.

 A copy of the report is sent to you, your funding body and (with your permission) to the University within 10 working days of your assessment.
 This is so that all the people involved with helping to put in place the recommended support have a copy of the report.
 After processing your report, your funding body will get in touch to confirm which recommendations they agree to fund, and what to do next about ordering equipment and arranging any one-to-one support.

 Once you've received confirmation from your funding body that they accept your needs assessment report, you can order your equipment from the recommended suppliers and book your one-to-one support.
 It's advisable to wait for your funding body's confirmation because they don't have to refund the cost of any purchase you have made before they gave you their approval.

-If your funding body isn't willing to fund something in your report, contact the centre that carried out your needs assessment.
+If your funding body isn't willing to fund something in your report, contact the

 Getting your recommended equipment and support